Multi-Product Dynamic Pricing in High-Dimensions with Heterogeneous Price Sensitivity: Introduction

 In the next section, we briefly review the related work to ours.
-We would like to highlight that our work is distinguished from the previous literature in two major aspects: $(i)$ Multi-product pricing that should take into account the interaction of different products as changing the price for one product may shift the demand for other products, and this dependence makes the pricing problem even more complex. $(ii)$ Heterogeneity and uncertainty in price sensitivity parameters.
+We would like to highlight that our work is distinguished from the previous literature in two major aspects: (1) Multi-product pricing that should take into account the interaction of different products as changing the price for one product may shift the demand for other products, and this dependence makes the pricing problem even more complex.
+(2) Heterogeneity and uncertainty in price sensitivity parameters. \if false There has been a recent line of work for dynamic pricing under contextual information with parametric learning that achieves $O_d(\log T)$ regret~\cite{cohen2016feature,javanmard2016dynamic,ban2017personalized,golrezaei2019dynamic,lobel2018multidimensional,leme2018contextual}.
+We will discuss them in the next section and we argue that the logarithmic regret of these policies do not carry over to our setting mainly due to point $(ii)$ above, that is the fact that the price sensitivity is unknown to the seller's policy in advance.

+We believe that is an important insight as it sheds light on the difference between the optimal regret bounds under different settings. \fi